Sacramento Hair Extensions Pam Edwards

 at the Attachment Site:

-I love what I do and spend too many hours a day doing it, but it makes me happy!
+I love what I do and spend too many hours a day doing it, but it's what makes me happy!
 My clients are very grateful for my knowledge and skill.
 Please don't abuse me or try to take advantage of me.
 You will not be my client anymore.
 Period.
-Excessive Texting is not tolerated.
+Excessive/Argumentative Texting will not be tolerated.
 I only take clients who have good energy and that I am able to communicate with easily.
 This is a very personal business and our relationship needs to be comfortable.
 I want you to feel you can trust me.
 I want you to be an extension client for a long time, it is addicting..... don't say I didn't warn you!
 The Confidence that wearing them gives you.....
 It's Life Changing!

-THE MOST IMPORTANT THING ON THIS PAGE IS THAT IF YOU ARE CONFUSED OR THINK SOMETHING MIGHT NOT BE QUITE RIGHT WITH YOUR EXTENSIONS ...
-TEXT ME ASAP!
+THE MOST IMPORTANT THING ON THIS PAGE IS THAT IF YOU ARE CONFUSED OR THINK SOMETHING MIGHT NOT BE QUITE RIGHT WITH YOUR EXTENSIONS Please TEXT ME ASAP!

 IF you try to FIX something yourself, you might ruin your extensions.
 Take a Photo and Text it to me.
 It is probably nothing to be alarmed about but I would appreciate knowing if you are having a problem.